Gershom-Benni/Rock-Paper-Scissors-Terminal-Game/README.md

 5. Follow the on-screen instructions to play the game.

 ## Sample Output
-Try our Java Terminal Emulator \
+Try with our Terminal Emulator \
 https://java-rps-game-terminal-emulation.netlify.app/